BeanieODM/beanie/README.md

 ## Overview

-[Beanie](https://github.com/roman-right/beanie) - is an asynchronous Python object-document mapper (ODM) for MongoDB.
-Data models are based on [Pydantic](https://pydantic-docs.helpmanual.io/).
+[Beanie](https://github.com/roman-right/beanie) is an asynchronous Python Object-Document Mapper (ODM) for MongoDB, built on top of [Pydantic](https://pydantic-docs.helpmanual.io/).
+It simplifies interactions with MongoDB by providing a convenient and Pythonic way to handle data models.

-When using Beanie each database collection has a corresponding `Document` that is used to interact with that collection.
-In addition to retrieving data, Beanie allows you to add, update, or delete documents from the collection as well.

-Beanie saves you time by removing boilerplate code, and it helps you focus on the parts of your app that actually matter.
+With Beanie, each database collection corresponds to a `Document` class, enabling you to perform various operations such as retrieving, adding, updating, or deleting documents.
+Beanie streamlines your code by eliminating boilerplate, allowing you to focus on what truly matters in your application.

-Data and schema migrations are supported by Beanie out of the box.
+Beanie supports data and schema migrations out of the box.

-There is a synchronous version of Beanie ODM - [Bunnet](https://github.com/roman-right/bunnet)
+A synchronous version, [Bunnet](https://github.com/roman-right/bunnet), is also available.

 ## Installation